-Have you heard gut?
-Do you know what the symptoms gut are?
+Have you heard of leaky gut?
+Do you know what the symptoms it are?
 The GI condition commonly known as “leaky gut syndrome” has been gaining a lot of attention lately for several reasons:

 - A growing body of research has linked leaky gut to a number of “seemingly unrelated” health concerns and chronic diseases.